lamps-lab/statcheckerr/README.md

 # Description:

 This repository contatins a script "statcheck.py" written in python.
-In this script, a package [rpy2] (https://rpy2.github.io/) was used to get the number of claims with statistical error and to enlist them.
+In this script, a package [rpy2] (https://rpy2.github.io/) was used to import "statcheck" to get the number of claims with statistical error and to enlist them.
 # Requirements

 Following is the command to install rpy2 using pip: